alexwlchan/alexwlchan.net/src/_drafts/mildly-dynamic-websites.md

 </noscript>
 ```

+I have [a demo page](/files/2025/static-site-demo.html?demoId=noscript) which disables JavaScript, so you can see how the `noscript` tag behaves.

+This won't help if JavaScript is broken rather than disabled, so we also need to add error handling.
-We can also listen for the [`error` event][error_event] on the window, and report an error to the user -- for example, if a script fails to load.
+We can listen for the [`error` event][error_event] on the window, and report an error to the user -- for example, if a script fails to load.

 ```html
 <div id="errors"></div>